DTW-DanWard/OctopusDeployUtilities/docs/PropertyWhiteListBlackListConfig.md

-# ODU Property Export Black List / White List
+# ODU Property Export BlackList / WhiteList

-Octopus Deploy Utilities also supports black lists and white lists.
+Octopus Deploy Utilities also supports blacklists and whitelists.
 What does that mean?  **For a particular type** you can specify whether you want all properties to be stored (no blacklist or whitelist), only certain properties to be stored (whitelist) or all properties except a certain list (blacklist).  *Why* would you want to configure this?
 Turns out there are a few good reasons.

 ## Smaller, Cleaner Exports
 Depending on what you are looking for in an export, Octopus Deploy's REST API might delivery more than you want.
 Simplest example: every object that is exported comes with a `Links` property.
 This property contains pre-constructed urls that allow you to programmatically query the REST API to bring back additional data about that particular object.
 With ODU, you are checking out the exports as a whole and not interrogating the API yourself, so Links is probably not important to you.